replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

-We've already looked at two of the resources we use for configuring the appliance experience: one for the embedded Kubernetes cluster and one for the Slackernews Helm chart.
+We've already looked at two of the resources we use for configuring the appliance experience: one for the embedded Kubernetes cluster and one for the SlackerNews Helm chart.
 There are others as well.
 We're going to look at the `Application` resource, which describes the application being installed.
 The manifest for a basic `Application` resource looks like this: